 The methodology pertaining to these rankings takes both caliber and cost of the education into consideration.

 Stanford University is one of the finest schools in the United States for Chemical Engineering.
 Chemical engineering majors from Stanford University get a earnings boost of around 17.3% over the average earnings of chemical engineering majors.
-The area of Stanford, California, is decent for learners who like a quiet, suburban place.
+This school is located in the suburban area of Stanford, California, near shops and other amusement.

 University of California - Irvine is a great option for individuals interested in a Chemical Engineering major.
 Soon after graduation, chemical engineering students usually make about $72,024 in their early careers.
 The location in a big city is wonderful for young people trying to find adequate prospects for social networking, experience, and discovery.

 Study hard for the SAT; the standard score of applicants to UC Irvine is 1,160.
 You might want to commit to an ACT preparation class before taking the test because the typical ACT score is 26.
 A virtual tour is a good way to find out more about University of California - Irvine.